stephenlb/quantum-ml/readme.md

 We need to generate a shallow neural net matrix weights to be used in predicting outcomes.
-In addtion, deep learning with multi-layer neural nets.
+In addition, deep learning with multi-layer neural nets.

 ## Challenges with Quantum Machine Learning